minWang916/PHP_feedback_form/README.md

 The website contains 3 main sections:

-+ Index.php: The main front cover of the website, where users enter their name, email and feedback.
++ **Index.php**: The main front cover of the website, where users enter their name, email and feedback.

-+ Feedback.php: This page displays all past feedbacks of previous users.
++ **Feedback.php**: This page displays all past feedbacks of previous users.
 The order of displayed feedbacks is from oldest to latest.

-+ About.php: This page shows a brief description about this feedback website.
++ **About.php**: This page shows a brief description about this feedback website.

 ## Author